interwallet/interwallet.xyz/README.md

 It is the *production grade* continuation of the proof of concept built during EthGlobal's EthOnline hackathon: [SCBridgeAccount](https://ethglobal.com/showcase/scbridgeaccount-ivyas), winner of top L2 sponsor prizes:

-- Best Public good with Account Abstraction (from Polygon)
+- Best Public Good with Account Abstraction (from Polygon)
 - Best Use of Scroll (from Scroll)